Technion-Kishony-lab/quibbler/MANUAL_INSTALL.md

 For development, we recommend installing using the `install.py` script ([here](INSTALL.md)).

-If you instead prefer to install manually, follow these steps:
+If `install.py` fails, or you otherwise prefer to install manually, follow these steps:

 #### 1. Create environment: